Workday/warp-core/README.md

 sonatypeUsername=jean-luc.picard
 sonatypePassword=makeItSoNumberOne
 ```
-Artifacts can be published to local maven repo using `./gradlew publishToMavenLocal`.
-Signing is not required for local publish.
+Signing is not required for a local publish.

 ## Scala Multiversion
 We use [gradle-scala-multiversion-plugin](https://github.com/ADTRAN/gradle-scala-multiversion-plugin)